wp-plugins/role-based-help-notes/readme.txt

 == Screenshots ==

-1. The Settings Screen.
+1. The Settings 'General' Tab Screen.
-2. A front end example Help Note for a user with the 'Proof Reader' role, also showing the user widget listing all proof readers.
+2. The Settings 'Role' Tab showing 4 user roles enabled for Private Help Notes.
-3. Dashboard showing Help Notes at WordPress 3.8
+3. Dashboard showing the 'Staff Amdin" user role access.
-4. The 'Appearance..Widgets' Admin screen using the 'Help Note Users' widget with the 'twenty fourteen' theme sidebar
+4. The Settings 'Email Groups' shows when the email-users plugin is active and enables the email/widget Help Note functionality.
+5. The Twenty Fifteen theme showing a help note with the the email and user listing widgets enabled.
-5. The 'twenty fourteen' theme showing the Contents page for a user with 'Proof Reader' role access.
+6. The Twenty Fifteen theme showing the contents page for the 'Staff Admin' role, also with the 'Tabby Responsive Tabs' Plugin Active.

 == Changelog ==